filecoin-station/desktop/docs/architecture-decision-records/2024-04-frontend-file-structure.md

 ## Context

-As the app UI becomes more complex, it makes sense to define a convention on how to organize components / routes.
+As the app UI is becoming more complex, more groupings are necessary in order to keep the amount of components per file / folder sensibly small.

 ## Decision